Inside The Strike’s “Getaway”: Synths, Sax, and What Really Matters

 Inside The Strike’s “Getaway”: Synths, Sax, and What Really Matters My Weekly Mixtape: Music Discovery & Nostalgia

-And then there’s “No Time To Waste,” which hits from a completely different headspace, and rounds out the conversation in a way that feels both urgent and reflective.
+And then there’s “No Time To Waste,” which comes from a completely different headspace and rounds things out in a way that feels both urgent and reflective.

 🎙️ Subscribe now on Apple PodcastsSpotify, or your favorite podcast platform—and don’t forget to leave a 5-star review to help more music fans find the show!
 Then, scroll down to hear all of the songs discussed in this episode! 👇